 It’s so palpable right now!
 I personally am very interested to see what happens with our economy.
 Part of this pandemic feels like a snowstorm; it’s almost oddly exciting for me.
 And of course, there is the fear of the unknown!

-The best advice I can give is to “stay the course.”
+The best guidance I can give is to “stay the course.”
 Your 401k or other investments may look pretty scary right now.
 As long as your portfolio is properly diversified for your risk tolerance and timeline, you should be good!
 In plain English and true Jenilee truth style: You can’t touch that 401k or IRA money until you have a full head of gray hair, so don’t panic.
 Let it ride!
 This is also a time of opportunity.
 Everything is on sale – if you have lazy money that you don’t need right now, or for let’s say five to ten years, this may be a good time to buy!

 You speak about developing an abundance mindset.
 What are some of your go-to strategies to do this?